-In addition to architectural innovations, several alternative loss functions have previously been explored to enhance localization accuracy. \cite{Luo2024} used Wise IoU (WIoU) loss, which dynamically adjusts focus based on anchor quality through a non-monotonic penalty mechanism. \cite{He2024} adopted MP-DIoU loss to improve overlap estimation by minimizing distances between the corners of predicted and ground truth boxes.
-Finally, for non-SAR small-object tasks, \cite{Khalili2024} implemented the Powerful IoU (PIoU) loss, which reduces localization error by minimizing the Euclidean distance between corresponding corners of bounding boxes.

-\subsubsection{Proposed Architecture}
+\subsection{Proposed Architecture}

-Our proposed architecture incorporates three of these modifications to enhance small object detection performance whilst maintaining computational efficiency.
-In our experiments we also tested a variety of the broader set of modifications detailed in the previous section; for brevity we do not discuss those here, but illustrative results showing why they were not incorporated in our final architecture are presented in Table \ref{tab:yolo_performance} and discussed briefly in Section \ref{subsec:results_yolo}.
+Our proposed architecture represents a novel combination of three of the modifications outlined in the previous section, to enhance SAR vessel detection performance and computational efficiency.
+In our experiments we systematically tested a broader set of the modifications discussed in the previous section; for brevity we present illustrative results showing why they were not incorporated in our final architecture in Table \ref{tab:yolo_performance} and briefly discuss these in Section \ref{subsec:results_yolo}.